This "Bourbon Sweet Tea" Hair Color Is the Most Ridiculously Southern Trend Ever—But It's Actually Stunning

-Southerners take their bourbon quite seriously.
-We like to say that the only way to drink it is straight up.
-More lenient types will say on the rocks or with a splash of water.
-But catch us in a moment of weakness, and we'll cave: "Bourbon sweet tea?
-Sure, I'll take one."
-And before you know it, even Uncle Hank—a self-proclaimed bourbon connoisseur—is pinkies up, two glasses deep, and loving every slurp.
+Southerners are no strangers to a soul-warming bourbon cocktail at the end of day.
+While we like to say that the only way to drink it is straight up, on the rocks, or with a splash of water, we're not too stuffy to say that sometimes there's an itch that only an iced-down bourbon sweet tea can scratch.
+Before you know it, even Uncle Hank—a self-proclaimed bourbon purist—is pinkies up, two glasses deep, and loving every slurp.

-Then, bring in the molten amber color of Kentucky bourbon.
-Now blend those shades until you've got a swirl of brilliant brown color.
-That's bourbon sweet tea hair.
-You know, done by a hair stylist and not your Aunt Betsy with a cocktail shaker.
+This anything-but-boring hair color is all about embracing warm tones, from rich brown to caramel to honey.
+Imagine a glass of Southern sweet tea, perfectly brewed and iced down hard until it looks like the color of translucent honey.
+Bring in the molten amber color of Kentucky bourbon, and then blend those shades until you've got a swirl of brilliant brown color.
+That's bourbon sweet tea hair—you know, done by a hair stylist and not your Aunt Betsy with a cocktail shaker.

-Summer is when most clients come in asking for warmer tones, and this is just the spirited way to do it.
-(Get it?)
+The trend was coined by celebrity stylist Guy Tang who explained the color as "a great way to refresh your strands and add a subtle twist."
+Spring and summer are when most clients come in asking for warmer tones, and this is just the spirited way to do it.
 Colorist Jade Federico dubbed her version "painted amber."

-And just like real bourbon sweet tea, you can customize to what you like.
+And just like real bourbon sweet tea, you can customize to fit what you fancy.
 Just a splash, a full jigger, or perhaps a generous douse?
 Bartender's choice.
-Sit back, relax, and let this sunlit amber brown color see you through until summer's end.
+Sit back, relax, and let this sunlit amber brown hair color refresh your strands this year.

-You're more of an Arnold Palmer type of woman?
-We've got a recipe for that, too.
+More of a Mint Julep type of gal?
+Don't worry.
+We've got a recipe for that cool-down cocktail, too.